Photovoltaic effect: Physics

 In addition to the direct photovoltaic excitation of free electrons, an electric current can also arise through the Seebeck effect.
-When conductive or semiconductive material is heated by absorption of electromagnetic radiation, the heating can lead to increased temperature gradients in the semiconductor material or differentials between materials.
+When a conductive or semiconductive material is heated by absorption of electromagnetic radiation, the heating can lead to increased temperature gradients in the semiconductor material or differentials between materials.
 These thermal differences in turn may generate a voltage because the electron energy levels are shifted differently in different areas, creating a potential difference between those areas which in turn create an electric current.
 The relative contributions of the photovoltaic effect versus the Seebeck effect depend on many characteristics of the constituent materials.

 All above effects generate direct current, the first demonstration of the alternating current photovoltaic effect (AC PV) was done by Dr. Haiyang Zou and Prof. Zhong Lin Wang at the Georgia Institute of Technology in 2017.
 The AC PV effect is the generation of alternating current (AC) in the nonequilibrium states when the light periodically shines at the junction or interface of material.
 The AC PV effect is based on the capacitive model that the current strongly depends on the frequency of the chopper.
 The AC PV effect is suggested to be a result of the relative shift and realignment between the quasi-Fermi levels of the semiconductors adjacent to the junction/interface under the nonequilibrium conditions.
 The electrons flow in the external circuit back and forth to balance the potential difference between two electrodes.
 The organic solar cell, which the materials have no initial carrier concentration, does not have the AC PV effect.